 The member contribution rate is calculated such that members pay 16% of the net City contribution percentage, subject to a cap of 7.50% of covered payroll and with no more than a 1.0% of pay increase or decrease from one year to the next.
-The member contribution rate under this provision will increase from 6.85% for fiscal year 2023 to the capped rate of 7.50% for fiscal year 2024.
-Without the cap of 7.50% of covered payroll, the member contribution rate would have increased to 7.69% for fiscal year 2024.
-Prior to reflecting the assumption change, the member contribution rate would have increased to 7.43%.
+The member contribution rate under this provision will remain at the capped rate of 7.50% for fiscal years 2024 and 2025.
+Without the cap of 7.50% of covered payroll, the member contribution rate would have increased to 7.72% for fiscal year 2025 (7.69% for fiscal year 2024).
+Prior to reflecting the assumption change, the member contribution rate would have been 7.49%.